ZhangLabGT/TemSOMap/README.md

 ## Contact
 Other datasets used in the paper can be requested and GitHub issues are welcomed.
-It is also possible to send email to the main author `Xinhai Pan (xpan78 at gatech.edu)`.
+It is also possible to send email to the main author：

+`Xinhai Pan (xpan78 at gatech.edu)`.